-In the UK, Batsford Arboretum, near Moreton-in-Marsh, holds an extensive Plant Heritage collection of Japanese cherries.
+In the UK, Batsford Arboretum, near Moreton-in-Marsh, holds an extensive Plant Heritage collection of Japanese cherry blossom trees.
 These are planted in an oriental setting complete with authentic Japanese rest house and traditional bridge.
-Japanese cherries have been planted at Batsford since the 1960s, so the garden boasts a large collection displayed to perfection on the south-facing slope.
+Japanese cherry trees have been planted at Batsford since the 1960s, so the garden boasts a large collection displayed to perfection on the south-facing slope.
 Most flower in April, when many magnolias are out too, and they tolerate the sticky Batsford clay well – although it does reduce their heights

 Batsford Arboretum, Moreton-in-Marsh, Gloucestershire GL56 9QB.